sagemath/sagecell/doc/interact_protocol.rst

 [X] Slider

-* Both continuous (range) sliders and sliders which iterate through values or objects in a list
+* Both continuous (range) sliders and discrete sliders which iterate through values or objects in a list
-* Range sliders have a numerical input box which updates the slider / interact (to use, click on displayed slider value)
+* Continuous sliders have a numerical input box which updates the slider / interact (to use, click on displayed slider value)

 [X] Multi-Slider (New Interact Control)

-* Renders a set of either continuous or value sliders, each of which can take their own parameters.
+* Renders a set of either continuous or discrete sliders, each of which can take their own parameters.
 The value of the control is returned as a one-dimensional list with entries of the values of each slider.

 [X] Color Picker

 * Currently only uses colorpicker (one of the Sage options).

+[X] Autoguessing Syntax

 Unsupported Interact Features:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^